Therapy and Rehabilitation Services

 - Nutrition assessment and awareness.
 Diet is a key component with any aerobic activity.
 Consulting a nutritionist or dietician can be beneficial when beginning a condition program.

-EvergreenHealth Monroe’s Speech-Language Pathologists (SLPs) work with people of all ages to help improve or restore speech, language, swallowing and cognitive (thinking skills) function following an injury or illness.
-Our SLPs serve inpatients in the hospital, and also have a growing outpatient clinic that services our adult clients.
+EvergreenHealth Monroe’s Speech-Language Pathologists (SLPs) work with patients of all ages to help improve or restore speech, language, swallowing and cognitive (thinking skills) function following an injury or illness.
+Our SLPs serve inpatients while in the hospital.
 Our Speech-Language Pathologists work with clients with: